s0nderlabs/pragma./docs/features/ai-chat.md

 ## How It Works

-The AI chat interface is powered by advanced language models that:
+The AI chat interface is powered by LangChain that:

 1. **Understand your intent** - Parse natural language into blockchain actions
 2. **Plan execution** - Determine which tools to use and in what order